-The village of Furness Vale lies between Whaley Bridge and New Mills Newtown on the Manchester to Buxton Line.
+Furness Vale lies between Whaley Bridge and New Mills Newtown.

-The small volunteer group at Furness Vale pride themselves on keeping the station flowerbeds in good order and have recently teamed up with the local school children to do more for nature by putting in bird feeders, insect-friendly plants and bug hotels plus a friendly scarecrow.
+The small volunteer group at Furness Vale pride themselves on keeping the station flowerbeds in good order and have teamed up with their local school to do more for nature by putting in bird feeders, insect-friendly plants and bug hotels, plus a friendly scarecrow.

 All of the volunteers work full-time and give their time at weekends to care for the station.

 Keep up with the group’s activity on facebook @Friends of Furness Vale Station – FOFVS